mikkelking/askmike/README.md

-# Kebab-ify
+# Ask Mike

 A Command line utility to do stuff

 ## Why?

-Because I write useful code, and want to install it in all of my environments
+Because I write useful code (at least for me), and want to install it in all of my environments

 ## Getting started